icann/icann-rdap/docs/rdap-srv/index.md

 - [ ] Entity search
 - [X] Help (`/help`)

-This server explicityl supports the following extensions:
+This server explicitly supports the following extensions:

 - Cidr0
 - Exts
 - JSContact
 - Redacted
 - SimpleRedaction
+- Ttl0

 Other extensions, such as object tagging, can be placed in the `rdapConformance` array of data used in this server.